 Saint Mary’s College has been selected to take part in an award-winning national programme, Digital School House, powered by PlayStation®.
 This exciting programme offers support to teachers in delivering the computing curriculum.
 Saint Mary’s College is the Digital Schoolhouse hub for the Northwest and we are inviting all of the local primary schools to come along for a free computing training and computational thinking workshop.

 This innovative and exciting new programme will take place every Friday morning.
 Primary Schools can book a fun and informative training workshop.
 Throughout the session they will learn about various elements of computing through play-based learning techniques.

-Mrs Rice explains what primary schools attending the training day can expect to learn: “The workshops are filled with fun, unplugged activities that develop pupils’ higher order thinking skills and creativity.
+Mrs Rice (Vice Principal) explains what primary schools attending the training day can expect to learn: “The workshops are filled with fun, unplugged activities that develop pupils’ higher order thinking skills and creativity.
 They really make computing seem effortless and made coding fun.”